Gardens, (Green) Squares, and Parks in Paris

 Jardin Villemin

 Found near Gare de l’Est, the Villemin Garden has a fantastic view of the Canal St Martin.
-It was built on the former grounds of the Villemin military hospital when it shut down in 1968.
+It was built on the former grounds of the Villemin military hospital after it closed in 1968.
 For such a small garden, it has an impressive variety of trees, from apple, cherry, and mulberry trees to chestnut, oaks, and birch, along with a tall Weeping Willow.

 There is a playground for children, a sports area for adults, and a gently sloping hill for picnics and sunbathing.
 Being the only public garden in the 10th Arrondissement, the Villemin Garden breathes fresh air in this crowded and noisy district.